← Back to Documentation

 Console Monitoring

-// Monitor for errors during automation
+// Check for errors after automation

 async function runWithErrorMonitoring(tabId, automation) {